PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 ## VI.
 Linklist module
 The [linklist module](https://github.com/PrestaShop/ps_linklist) allows displaying links such as Terms & conditions, new products, contact, sitemap … in the footer.

-Many users complained about the linklist module wasn’t compatible with the multistore](https://github.com/PrestaShop/PrestaShop/issues/9795), as it was quite annoying for their activity, not being able to have different links in their footer.
+Many users complained about [the linklist module wasn’t compatible with the multistore](https://github.com/PrestaShop/PrestaShop/issues/9795), as it was quite annoying for their activity, not being able to have different links in their footer.

 This is why we decided to make this module [compatible with the multistore](https://github.com/PrestaShop/ps_linklist/pull/114) and this was made possible thanks to the great work of [Krystian Podemski](https://github.com/kpodemski) :pray: